hhkaos/awesome-arcgis/front-end/technologies/dojo/configurable-apps/README.md

 * [basic-viewer-template](https://github.com/Esri/basic-viewer-template): Classic Viewer is a configurable application template that enables you to display an ArcGIS web map using a variety of tools.

-* [basic-map-storytelling-template-js](https://github.com/Esri/basic-map-storytelling-template-js): The Story Map Basic is a simple map viewer with a minimalist user interface.

 * [map-gallery-template-js](https://github.com/Esri/map-gallery-template-js): This Public Gallery template is designed for anyone who wants to showcase their ArcGIS Online maps, layers, and mobile apps in a dynamic web gallery.

-* [map-series-storytelling-template-js](https://github.com/Esri/map-series-storytelling-template-js): The Story Map Series lets you present a series of maps via tabs, numbered bullets, or a side accordion.

-* [shortlist-storytelling-template-js](https://github.com/Esri/shortlist-storytelling-template-js): Story Map Shortlist is a Story Map application that lets you present places of interest, each with a photo and descriptive text, organized into tabs based on themes you choose, for example, restaurants, parks, historic sites, etc. As your users navigate around the map, the tabs update to show them just the places in the current map extent.
-Users can click on the places either in the tabs or on the map to find out about them.
-When you configure a Shortlist story, an interactive builder makes it easy to author your places.
-The Story Map Shortlist app was previously available only as downloadable code.
-This is the beta release of the new hosted version of the app.

-* [side-accordion-map-storytelling-template-js](https://github.com/Esri/side-accordion-map-storytelling-template-js): A storytelling template for publishing a web map to a general audience; includes accordion side panel and dropdown legend.
-Responsive design supports most devices with a single URL.

 * [map-tools-template](https://github.com/Esri/map-tools-template): Configurable application template that enables you to display an ArcGIS web map using a variety of tools.